hpc/charliecloud/doc/ch-image_desc.rst

   :code:`--parse-only`
     Stop after parsing the Dockerfile.

-  :code:`-t`, :code:`-tag TAG`
+  :code:`-t`, :code:`--tag TAG`
     Name of image to create.
-If not specified, an attempt to infer a tag is made.
+If not specified, infer the name:

-    This inference process operates in this order:
-    1. Use the Dockerfile's extension if there is one e.g. Dockerfile.foo -> `foo`.
+    1. If Dockerfile named :code:`Dockerfile` with an extension: use the extension with invalid characters stripped, e.g.
+       :code:`Dockerfile.@FOO.bar` → :code:`foo.bar`.

-    2. If the extension is `dockerfile` use the basename e.g. foo.dockerfile -> `foo`.
+    2. If Dockerfile has extension :code:`dockerfile`: use the basename with the same transformation, e.g. :code:`baz.@QUX.dockerfile` ->
-    3. Use the name of the `CONTEXT` directory provided it isn't `/`.
+       :code:`baz.qux`.

+    3. If context directory is not :code:`/`: use its name, i.e. the last component of the absolute path to the context directory, with the same transformation,

-    4. If the `CONTEXT` directory is `/` use "root".
+    4. Otherwise (context directory is :code:`/`): use :code:`root`.

-    Append :code:`:latest` if no colon present.
+    If no colon present in the name, append :code:`:latest`.

 Privilege model
 ---------------